3 Amazing City Experiences You Can Create on Built Story

 Brickell and the Downtown Miami area offer many fun spots to explore, including the Bayside Marketplace, where anyone can stroll through shops next to the marina, or Bayfront Park, which is a frequent host to concerts.

-Give your focus an educational spin by building in historic and informational stops, perhaps providing the option for Tour Takers to stop at one of the many museums in Miami, like the Perez Art Museum Miami or the Phillip and Patricia Frost Museum of Science.
+Give your focus an educational spin by building in historic and informational stops, perhaps providing the option for tour-takers to stop at one of the many museums in Miami, like the Perez Art Museum Miami or the Phillip and Patricia Frost Museum of Science.

-Miami’s Design District is famous for its thriving art culture, with hip events like the First Friday of the month, when art galleries open to the public and the food trucks, before Covid-19, packed every street corner.
+Miami’s Design District is famous for its thriving art culture, with hip events like the First Friday of the month, when tart galleries open to the public and the food trucks, before Covid-19, packed every street corner.

 World-famous South Beach is known for its popping nightlife and beautiful beaches.
 Walking tours could wind down shops on Lincoln Road, or lead cyclists a little further toward other hidden gems.